-This famous shot by Jerome Brierre for Getty Images shows Pablo Picasso in his studio with movie sex kitten Brigitte Bardot during the 1956 International Cannes film festival.
+This famous shot by Jerome Brierre for Getty Images shows Pablo Picasso in his studio with movie star Brigitte Bardot during the 1956 International Cannes film festival.
 Studios can provide a glimpse into the artist’s persona.

 The evidence of his almost maniacal creativity litters the room, with a reproduction of his most scabrous cubist painting, Les Demoiselles d’Avignon – a scene from a bordello in which the whores regress into tribal witches – propped up at its exact centre, along with a sketch of a chunky odalisque, ceramic vessels with ripe female contours and the portrait of a matriarch who has jarring, angular facets instead of a face. –Guardian newspaper article